nhermosilla14/yamelinno/README.md

 ## Schema resolution
 Just like the templates, the schema is resolved in the following way:
 1. The path is checked as is.
-If the file exists, it is included, no matter if it's an absolute or relative path.
+If the file exists, it is included, no matter if it's an absolute or relative path (if it is relative, then it's evaluated starting from the current directory).
 2. If the "YAMELINNO_SCHEMAS" environment variable is set, the path is checked against the directories in the variable.
 Many directories can be specified, separated by a colon.
 If the file exists in any of the directories, it is included.
 If an invalid directory is specified, it will raise an error.
 3. Schemas are not referenced in the input file so, if none of the above methods work, the tool will raise an error.